riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 The :term:`Fetch Target Queue` is a queue that holds the PC received from the i-cache and the branch prediction info associated with that address.
-It holds this information for the pipeline to reference during the executions of its :term:`Micro-Op`s.
+It holds this information for the pipeline to reference during the executions of its :term:`Micro-Op (UOP)` s.
 It is dequeued by the ROB once an instruction is committed and is updated during pipeline redirection/mispeculation.